1.9.1 Committee Names and Purpose Statements

-The Emergency Preparedness committee is tasked with establishing and maintaining procedures to ensure the College can perform in part or whole should the College experience some type of disaster.
+The Emergency Preparedness Committee is tasked with implementing procedures to ensure the College can operate, in part or whole, in the event of some type of emergency.

 Enrollment Council Committee

-The Enrollment Council Committee meets annually to create the Enrollment Calendar for the ensuing year.
-This committee also assists in reviewing and establishing enrollment activities that best serve our students.
+The Enrollment Council Committee meets annually to create the Enrollment Calendar for the ensuing year and assists in reviewing and establishing enrollment activities that best serve our students.

 Fringe Benefits Committee

-The Fringe Benefits Committee meets as needed to explore options for employee benefits and to evaluate and recommend benefits to the Executive Vice President for approval by the President and the Board of Trustees.
+The Fringe Benefits Committee meets as needed to explore options for employee benefits and to evaluate and recommend benefits to the Chief Operating Officer for approval by the President and the Board of Trustees.

 General Scholarship Committee

 The Global/International Committee is charged with supporting international activities both on and off campus.
-This committee is provided financial support through the Foundation to promote international awareness, to review requests for funding support for international travel, to enhance faculty, and to recommend faculty requests for that support.
+This committee is provided financial support through the Foundation to promote international awareness, to review requests for funding support for international travel, to enhance faculty knowledge, and to recommend faculty requests for that support.

 Hall of Fame Committee